 How to get started

-The prices in the guide are always in Colombian pesos & in thousand pesos! (cop).
+The prices we mention are normally in Colombian pesos (COP) and inside the guide in thousand pesos!
 Prices in $ = U.S. Dollars!

 * = breakfast is included

 pc/n = price per cabaña per night

 p/tr = price per transport

 pp/3d = price per person per 3 days, 2 nights